 • Connections with other high author rank authors

-How the Author Rank will be implemented?
+How Author Rank will be implemented?

-Google will take into account the PR of the author’s content and the factors above that I have mentioned and then combine with the Author Rank to give the best possible results to it’s customers.
-For years Google has been using PR to determine authority of the websites.
+Google will take into account the PR of the author’s content and the factors above that I have mentioned and then combine with the Author Rank to give the best possible results to its customers.
+For years Google has been using PR to determine the authority of the websites.
 But, as we all know, PR can be manipulated by using black hat SEO techniques.
 This author rank is supposed to help Google bring to the top more relevant and good quality content, so those who are using black hat and spam link building techniques are surely going to be hit by these pretty badly.

 When will this Author Rank come into play?

-Well no one knows exactly when the Author Rank will come into play or if it has already started playing in the background and we haven’t noticed yet.
+Well, no one knows exactly when the Author Rank will come into play or if it has already started playing in the background and we haven’t noticed yet.
 Whether Google has already implemented this or not, it doesn’t matter.
 You should start concentrating on building your author rank now.
 Start producing quality content and forget about the spam guest posting and black hat techniques (if you have been doing so).

 How can I build my Author Rank?